A practical guide to your Zendesk AI assistant source in 2026

 Zendesk AI pricing explained

-Zendesk’s AI features are mostly bundled into their Suite plans.
-The cost is per agent, per month, and billed annually:
+Zendesk’s AI features are integrated into their Suite plans, providing a mature and scalable pricing structure.
+The cost is per agent, per month, which is a standard and predictable model for many businesses:

 Alternative pricing models